 #7.
 Saunter through Socrates Sculpture Park

 The bank of the East River is home to Socrates Sculpture Park, a charming five-acre promenade that doubles as an outdoor art gallery.
 Featuring both prominent and up and coming artists, the sculpture park frequently rotates its collection.

 And as an added incentive to visit, Socrates Sculpture Park has a calendar brimming with fun community events.
 Yoga, a market pop-up with Hellgate Farm, and educational nature workshops are all reasons visiting Socrates Sculpture Park is one of the best things to do in Astoria.

 #6.
 Ride the NYC Ferry

-From the Astoria ferry terminal you can head north, crossing into Manhattan at East 90th Street.
-Or if you need to head south the stops are Roosevelt Island, Long Island City, East 34th Street, Brooklyn Navy Yard and Pier 11.
+A part of New York City’s public transportation network, a one way ride on the ferry costs $4.00.
+From the Astoria station you can head north, crossing into Manhattan at East 90th Street.
+Or, those heading south will stops at Roosevelt Island, Long Island City, East 34th Street, Brooklyn Navy Yard and Pier 11.

-As far as tickets are concerned, each ferry terminal has booths where you can buy tickets but my local’s tip is to just download the NYC Ferry app.
-From the app you can buy tickets, scan a QR code to board and access maps.
+As far as tickets are concerned, each ferry terminal has vending machines where you can buy tickets.
+But, my local’s tip is to just download the NYC Ferry app.
+From the app you can buy tickets, scan a QR code to board, and access helpful maps.

 #5.
 Eat Your Fill at Taverna Kyclades

-The menu consists largely of seafood, with a smaller menu offered during lunch and a larger more robust menu offered at dinner.
+Taverna Kyclades opened in 1996, and in 2001 came under the current ownership that helped make it one of the most famous restaurants in Astoria.
+The menu consists largely of seafood.
+There’s a smaller menu offered during lunch, and a larger, more robust menu offered at dinner.